 Behind that bar is a physical ‘Agave List’ represented by a simple shelf lined with numbers, above which sit bottles of tequila, mezcal, sotol, and more.
 The higher up the numbers you go, the rarer and more expensive the spirit becomes.
 And all that cactus-hooch is poured into cocktails like the salted pomegranate & ginger margarita; a negroni made with smoked citrus oils; a Paloma Old Fashioned made with grapefruit & hop bitters; and the enormously rich Misty Mezcal, which blends coffee-infused mezcal with mushroom-infused tequila and port.
 Oh, and the all-important Mirror Margarita – it’s made with malic acid (which agave cactus produces naturally) instead of lime, which allows for it to be totally clear, as well as being shelf-stable enough to actually bottle.
 And it’s dangerously drinkable.

-There’s food too, coming from the folks at Maiz Azul (‘blue corn’), who are providing booze-soaking dishes like sweet potato-loaded camote tacos, chicken Tinga, and cheese chicharones.
+There’s food too, coming from the folks at Maiz Azul (literally ‘blue corn’), who provide booze-soaking dishes like sweet potato-loaded camote tacos, chicken tinga, pork pibil enchiladas, and cheese chicharones.
 They’re very moreish, but their real beauty is in the fact that they’re almost all handheld, which makes them the perfect cocktail bar food.

 And the kicker?
-They’re giving back to the community too, big time.
-They went so far as to create a non-profit organisation called Equal Measures, and they shut down the bar one day a week in order to use the space for training, mentorship, and workshops for the local BAME community.
+Hacha’s giving back to the community too, having created a non-profit organisation called Equal Measures that provides training, mentorship and workshops to the local BAME community.

 NOTE: Hacha Brixton is open now – you can book a table (and order one of those mirror margs) right HERE.